 Tacrolimus is usually taken once every 24 hours.
 You should try to take your dose of tacrolimus at the same time every day.
 Ask your transplant nurse or pharmacist about a dosing schedule that fits your lifestyle.

 Swallow the tablets whole with fluid.
 Do not chew, crush, or divide the tablets.
-It is recommended that you take this medication at least 1 hour before or 2 hours after a meal.
+It is recommended that you take this medication at least 1 hour before or 2 hours after a meal, preferably in the morning.
 Tacrolimus should not be taken with grapefruit or grapefruit juice.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.